NethermindEth/condor-rs/doc/arithmetic_circuit_translation.md

 ### R1CS Modulo $2^{d}+1$ to Dot Product Constraints

-The main challenge in translating between the R1CS modulo $2^{d}+1$ and the dot product constraint lies in the weight of sending all the information, especially when $d$ is large.
+The main challenge in translating between the R1CS modulo $2^{d}+1$ and the dot product constraint lies in the weight of sending all the information.
 The **non-adjacent form** of a number is a unique digit representation using only the elements $\[-1, 1, 0\]$.
 We will leverage this form to rewrite all our components, as it minimizes the Hamming weight and allows for a much more compact representation of the system.

 The protocol will operate similarly to the Binary R1CS, but with the addition of committing to the encoded version.
 In this case, the prover will commit to: